OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 The ``Current`` module
 ~~~~~~~~~~~~~~~~~~~~~~

-* ``Current.balance: unit -> tez``: returns the balance of the current
+* ``Current.balance: unit -> dun``: returns the balance of the current
   contract.
-The balance contains the amount of tez that was sent by
+The balance contains the amount of dun that was sent by
   the current operation.
 It is translated to ``BALANCE`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc1.liq